 The act establishes confidentiality requirements for the commissioner and any third-party consultants retained by the commissioner.

-The bill states that any insurer that fails, without just cause, to timely file a CGAD shall pay, after notice and a hearing, a penalty of $200 for each day's delay.
+The act states that any insurer that fails, without just cause, to timely file a CGAD shall pay, after notice and a hearing, a penalty of $200 for each day's delay.
 The maximum penalty is $25,000.

-The bill allows the commissioner to act as the group-wide supervisor for an internationally active insurance group or to designate or acknowledge another regulatory official as the group-wide supervisor for an internationally active insurance group that:
+The act allows the commissioner to act as the group-wide supervisor for an internationally active insurance group or to designate or acknowledge another regulatory official as the group-wide supervisor for an internationally active insurance group that:

 - Does not have substantial insurance operations in the United States;

 - Has substantial insurance operations in the United States, but not in Colorado; or